EURO GOVT-Spanish yields rise as auction floods market

 further aid in time to redeem a 14.5 billion euro bond in March.

-Friday and with fears that any Greek deal could be used as a
+fears that any Greek deal could be used as a blueprint for